Karolyn Grimes

 Karolyn Grimes (born July 4, 1940) is an American actress.
-She is best known for her role as Zuzu Bailey in the classic 1946 Frank Capra film It's a Wonderful Life, delivering the film's famous final line "Every time a bell rings, an angel gets his wings".
+She is best known for her role as Zuzu Bailey in the 1946 Frank Capra film It's a Wonderful Life, delivering the film's famous line "Every time a bell rings, an angel gets his wings".
 She also played Debby Brougham in the 1947 film The Bishop's Wife.